-- Missing a Call to Action: Whether it’s a piece of branded content, a banner ad or a video on Facebook, your creative work in a lead gen campaign should always drive audience members to the next step in the sales funnel.
-This is very different from a typical commercial that’s usually about promoting a service or offering, with little direct call-to-action.
-Often, companies try to reuse old creative that simply doesn’t have a call to action that fits within the campaign, but in lead gen, a compelling call-to-action is everything.
+Whether it’s a piece of branded content, a banner ad or a video on Facebook, your creative work in a lead gen campaign should always drive audience members to the next step in the sales funnel.
+Too often, companies try to reuse old creative that simply doesn’t have a call to action that fits within the campaign, and in lead gen, a compelling call-to-action is everything.

-- Not valuing the landing page: The landing page is where your lead gen campaign is put to the test—you finally have your target audience’s full attention, and now it’s time to make the sale.
+The landing page is where your lead gen campaign is put to the test—you finally have your target audience’s full attention, and now it’s time to make the sale.
 If the landing page is poorly designed, written or structured, then all your hard work is wasted.
-These pages need to get customers as close as possible to conversation, so remember to focus on design, layout and messaging.
+These pages need to get customers as close as possible to conversion, so remember to focus on design, layout and messaging.

-- Missing a communications flow: A landing page often collects contact information in addition to prompting action.
-Once you have that information, like an email address for example, you need a good communications flow to take charge and send your leads emails based on what information you’ve gathered about them.
+A landing page often collects contact information in addition to prompting action.
+Once you have that information, like an email address, for example, you need a good communications flow to take charge and send your leads emails based on what information you’ve gathered about them.
 It’s imperative that newly acquired leads don’t just sit around waiting.

-- Not measuring success: Throughout the campaign you need to test and measure your success.
+Throughout the campaign, you need to test and measure your success.
 Pay attention to where the audience goes on the website, what content or emails they’re responding to and what audience type is becoming most interested.
 It’s extremely important that you have the ability to measure prioritize metrics and be able to measure a conversation the way you want to.

-- Promoting a bad website: While you’re busy designing this whole campaign and driving audience members to landing pages, your main website should also be collecting information from audiences on its own.
-Of course, this doesn’t “just happen.” idfive uses Action Driven Design so that every page of our client’s website can act like a landing page.
+While you’re busy designing this whole campaign and driving audience members to landing pages, your main website should also be collecting information from audiences on its own.
+Of course, this doesn’t “just happen.” idfive uses Action Driven Design so that every page of our client’s website can act as a landing page.
 Not only do we design all pages to collect info and get people to act (while also providing necessary information), we also design them to collect the type of user info that helps us refine targeting.
 And so the lead gen process begins anew.